caproto/caproto/doc/source/basics.rst

     command = caproto.RepeaterRegisterRequest('0.0.0.0')

-Pass the command to our broadcaster's :meth:`Broadcaster.send` method, which translates the command to bytes.
-The method also checks these commands against the rules of the Channel Access protocol, which are encoded in the Broadcaster's internal state machine.
-It tracks the state of both the client and the server.
+Pass the command to our broadcaster's :meth:`Broadcaster.send` method, which does two things.
+It translates command objects into bytes, and it checks them against the rules of the Channel Access protocol.
+The rules are encoded in the Broadcaster's internal state machine, which tracks the state of both the client and the server.
 (It can serve as either.)
 If you try to send an illegal command, it will raise :class:`LocalProtocolError`.

 .. ipython:: python